PDWP approves 21 uplift schemes

 It approved 21 schemes with an estimated cost of Rs24,499.505 million while three were deferred due to deficiencies in project documents/PC-I and were returned to the respective department for rectification.

-The approved projects included establishment, upgrading and rehabilitation of sports facilities (AIP), Billion Tree Afforestation Project in Khyber Pakhtunkhwa, Phase-III, rehabilitation of flood protection works and irrigation channels in Swabi, outsourcing of supply chain of medicines and supplies, the extension of D-Talk and Insulin for Life, strengthening of 12 DHQ Hospitals.
+The approved projects included establishment, upgrading and rehabilitation of sports facilities (AIP), Billion Tree Afforestation Project in Khyber Pakhtunkhwa, Phase-III, rehabilitation of flood protection works and irrigation channels in Swabi.

-The participants also approved projects in the spheres of multi-sectoral development, higher education, excise and taxation, and roads.